Dr. Sanduk Ruit — Co-Founder of Himalayan Cataract Project

-Himalayan Cataract Project Co-Director Dr. Sanduk Ruit’s soul mission has been, and continues to be, to bring eyesight back to anyone who needs it, regardless of his or her ability to pay — and to do so with pre- and post-operative care that rivals the highest quality health care throughout the world.
+Himalayan Cataract Project Co-Founder Dr. Sanduk Ruit’s soul mission has been, and continues to be, to bring eyesight back to anyone who needs it, regardless of his or her ability to pay — and to do so with pre- and post-operative care that rivals the highest quality health care throughout the world.

 Dr. Ruit developed a sutureless form of cataract surgery, a technique that allows safe, high-volume, low-budget operations.
 A masterful surgeon, he can perform dozens of flawless cataract operations at eye camps over a 12-hour day.
 Working tirelessly at the operating table he says “the surgical chair is the most comfortable place on Earth that I have.”